3rd Corps Sustainment Command

-The 3rd Expeditionary Sustainment Command is a United States Army unit.
+The 3rd Corps Sustainment Command is a United States Army unit.
 It derives its lineage from the 3rd Logistical Command, which was activated in Japan on 19 September 1950 for service in Korea.

-The 3rd Expeditionary Sustainment Command coordinates operational sustainment support to optimize delivery of sustainment effects in the XVIII Airborne Corps areas of operation.
+The 3rd Corps Sustainment Command coordinates operational sustainment support to optimize delivery of sustainment effects in the XVIII Airborne Corps areas of operation.
 On order, the 3 ESC deploys into an Area of Operation (AO) or Joint Operations Area (JOA) to provide mission command of assigned units in order to achieve expeditionary operational reach in support of an Army Service Component Command (ASCC) or Joint Task Force (JTF).

 Insignia

 The 3rd ESC shoulder sleeve insignia consists of three blue arrows pointing outwards, representing the Command's numerical designation and mission to provide combat support wherever it is needed.
 The arrows and arrowheads are symbols frequently used in U.S. Army insignia designs because they represent items used in warfare and defense.
 The red circle outlining the 3d ESC patch signifies the valor and courage of its soldiers.
 The while field represents purity and dedication.

 In 2020, the 3rd ESC re-evaluated their insignia.
 The decision was made to update the insignia to better reflect 3rd ESC's mission to support the XVIII Airborne Corps.
 The new insignia is a parachute with three spears crossing the frontage.